3 Data Visualisation

 The next argument to ggplot() is the mapping.
 This tells the plot which columns in the data should be represented by, or “mapped” to, different aspects of the plot, such as the x-axis, y-axis, line colour, object fill, or line style.
 These aspects, or “aesthetics”, are listed inside the aes() function.

 Set the arguments x and y to the names of the columns you want to be plotted on those axes.
-Here, we want to plot the wait time on the x-axis and the call time on the y-axis.
+Here, we want to plot gini (the measure of inequality) on the x-axis and welfare_mean (average welfore per capita) on the y-axis.

 # set up the plot with mapping